wanatpj/h_blind/README.md

 ![Fast tracking of images](/images/watermark-tracking.png) Solution to this problem might be used by photographers who post their works in the Internet.
-It happens frequently that people are reposting their picture on their feeds without pointing the source.
+It happens frequently that people are reposting their picture on their feeds in social media without pointing the source.
 #### End user leak detection
 Film production company made a movie.
 They want to sell their movie to some end users, via cinemas or other film brokers.
 They are afraid that some end user